SwiftOnSecurity/sysmon-config/README.md

 # sysmon-config | A Sysmon configuration file for everybody to fork #

+Note: Current configuration is supported for use with Microsoft Sysmon version 12.
+An update will be coming soon to support version 12.x and newer.

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

 The file provided should function as a great starting point for system change monitoring in a self-contained package.
 This configuration and results should give you a good idea of what's possible for Sysmon.
 Note that this does not track things like authentication and other Windows events that are also vital for incident investigation.